Though it won’t pay all cash — a potential complication — IHS will this week outbid Vista Equity’s $6.5 billion bid for Solera, Reuters reported…

 “There’s probably been 10 or 15 versions out there,” Molodanof said. “… We’re chasing our tail here.”

-Molodanof also challenged the idea of using Assembly districts as an acceptable definition of a market area rather than the precise geocoded, nearest-five-or-six-shops solution offered by the CDI.
+Molodanof also challenged the idea of using Assembly districts as an acceptable definition of a market area rather than the precise geocoded, mile-out-from-six-shops solution offered by the CDI.
 An insurer may choose between those two options or an geography of contiguous ZIP Codes within a state-defined Workforce Development Area.
 (More on that bad idea in a second.)

 Allowing one of California’s 80 districts to count as a market could result in areas that are “way too large,” according to Molodanof.
 The 2011 California redistricting effort sought to get as close to 465,674 people in each district as possible, which can be huge geographies in areas like Northern California or compact but dense and traffic-heavy urban areas in parts of Southern California.
 (If all the Californians distributed themselves evenly across the huge state, each Assembly and shop market area would be 2,064 square miles.)